hltdi/HornMorpho/README.rst

-- For Amharic and Tigrinya, `Constraint Grammar <https://edu.visl.dk/constraint_grammar.html>`__ rules now perform some morphological disambiguation and some Universal Dependency annotation automatically (see ?? for details).
+- For Amharic and Tigrinya, `Constraint Grammar <https://edu.visl.dk/constraint_grammar.html>`__ rules now perform some morphological disambiguation and some Universal Dependency annotation automatically (see Constraint Grammar rules below for details).

 ------------
 Introduction